Redshift (software): Interfaces

+Forks

+Since 14 Jun 2020, Redshift development has been abandoned.

+Since 27 August 2023, Debian users are recommended to use gammastep, a Redshift fork, instead.

 Reviews

 Redshift has been positively reviewed by Linux users, who note that Redshift has some installation and user interface advantages compared to the f.lux Linux port xflux.
 However, f.lux's systems have since been updated to enhance its dimmed display.

 Ubuntu MATE provides Redshift installed by default since their 17.10 release.

 Linux Mint Cinnamon provides Redshift installed by default since their 18.3 release.
+Since development of Redshift has been abandoned, Linux Mint is looking for a replacement.